-where VL = Vulnerability to Landslide, SVV =Social Vulnerability Value, EVV= Economic Vulnerability Value,

-PVV = Physical Vulnerability Value and EVV = Environmental Vulnerability Value.
+Where VL = Vulnerability to Landslide, SVV =Social Vulnerability Value, EVV= Economic Vulnerability Value, PVV = Physical Vulnerability Value, and EVV = Environmental Vulnerability Value

-After the vulnerability to landslide is calculated, the results are then consulted with table 5 about the criteria of index value towards landslide vulnerability, which was made referring to the BNPB (2012) with modifications.
-The purpose of modifications is making the class criteria smoother and appropriate with other landslide risk variables.

-The original value made by BNPB in three classes (low, moderate, high) is modified into five (very low, low, moderate, high and very high).
+After the vulnerability to landslide is calculated, the results are then consulted with Table 5. about the criteria of index value towards landslide vulnerability, which was made referring to the BNPB (2012) with modifications.
+The purpose of modifications are making the class criteria smoother, and appropriate with other landslide risk variables.
+The original value made by BNPB were three classes (low, moderate, high), is the modified into five (very low, low, moderate, high, and very high), so that they become as follows.